Vid-LLM: A Compact Video-based 3D Multimodal LLM with Reconstruction-Reasoning Synergy: Experiments

 \section{Experiments}

 This section provides a comprehensive evaluation of Vid-LLM.
-In Section~\ref{4.1}, the model is benchmarked on 3D vision–language reasoning tasks against state-of-the-art methods.
-In Section~\ref{nai}, the comparison with naive concatenation pipelines highlighting the importance of feature-level integration over post-hoc combination.
-In Section~\ref{4.3}, ablation studies analyze the contributions of core modules.
-Further implementation details are provided in Appendix~\ref{A.3}.
+In Section~\ref{A.3}, we introduce the experimental setup, covering the training details of Vid-LLM and the evaluation settings used in our experiments.
+In Section~\ref{4.1}, we evaluate the model on 3D vision–language reasoning tasks against state-of-the-art methods.
+In Section~\ref{new4.2}, we compare Vid-LLM with representative joint reconstruction–reasoning models to examine how different design choices affect performance when jointly executing reconstruction and 3D VL reasoning.
+In Section~\ref{4.3}, we conduct ablation studies to analyze the contributions of core modules.